EddyIonescu/eddyionescu.github.io/_posts/2017-01-30-Reflecting on Transibot.md

 <ul>
 <li>Pretend it's a pure functional programming language.
 See, learning Racket really helped here.</li>
 <li>Use <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise">Promises</a> for handling network calls instead of a bunch of callbacks - makes the code a bit easier to reason about.</li>
 <li>Comment in what type of objects I'm getting properties from.
-Node has no way of knowing whether a property I got from a REST API call exists without actually trying it - so being clear in my code is a great way to spend less time debugging.
+Node has no way of knowing whether a property I got from a REST API call exists without actually trying it - so being clear in my code is a great way to spend less time debugging.</li>
 </ul>

 Now for making it.
 I decided to host it on AWS because while it's more complicated than say, Heroku, it's way more powerful and I wanted to become familiar with it.

 I'm actually hosting two chatbots: a production version and a development version (the master and dev branches on <a href="https://github.com/EddyIonescu/Transibot">github</a>).